 In the previous sections, we analyzed the single copy, multiple copy, and delegation forwarding multicast algorithms in DTNs multicast, and have shown that they can dramatically reduce the number of forwardings.
 In this section, we evaluate the performance of the multicast routing algorithms presented in this paper.
-We use the Intel and Cambridge traces [6] in our simulation.
+We use the Intel and Cambridge traces [8] in our simulation.
 These data sets consist of contact traces between short-range Bluetooth enabled devices carried by individuals.

-The number of forwardings and latency will be calculated in our simulation.
-Each simulation is repeated 1000 times.
+The following metrics are calculated in our simulation.
+Each simulation is repeated 1,000 times.